godotengine/godot-docs/tutorials/networking/high_level_multiplayer.rst

 Godot will block any attempts to call functions for security.
 This makes security work a lot easier (so a client can't call a function to delete a file in another).

-The second use, is to specify how the function will be called via RCP.
+The second use, is to specify how the function will be called via RPC.
 There are four different keywords:

 - remote
 - sync